RonaldJerez/simpler-mocks/README.md

                           open port if none is set.
     --silent, -s          Hides http access logs from the terminal.
-    --watch, -w           Watch the base directory for changes
+    --watch, -w           Watch the base directory for changes --nodelays, -n        Ignores all delay settings in the mocks
 ```

 ## YAML Schema